sopra-fs21-group-07/server/README.md

 ## Setup this Template with your IDE of choice

-Download your IDE of choice: (e.g., [Eclipse](http://www.eclipse.org/downloads/), [IntelliJ](https://www.jetbrains.com/idea/download/)), [Visual Studio Code](https://code.visualstudio.com/) and make sure Java 15 is installed on your system (for Windows-users, please make sure your JAVA_HOME environment variable is set to the correct version of Java).
+Download your IDE of choice: (e.g., [Eclipse](http://www.eclipse.org/downloads/), [IntelliJ](https://www.jetbrains.com/idea/download/)), [Visual Studio Code](https://code.visualstudio.com/) and make sure Java 15 is installed on your system (for Windows-Users, please make sure your JAVA_HOME environment variable is set to the correct version of Java).

 1. File -> Open... -> SoPra Server Template
 2. Accept to import the project as a `gradle project`